tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 }
 $$

-The intermediate option is dominated by the by the option on the right, and intuitively - to me - that makes the rightmost option more desirable - because it makes it seem a better deal.
+The intermediate option is dominated by the by the option on the right, and intuitively - to me - the existence of the intermediate option makes the rightmost option more desirable - because the choice set makes 10-days-off seem to be worth between $5K and $10K, meaning the higher salary is cheap, in terms of days-off.
 This intuition is not captured by range sensitivity, because the third option does not change the range in either dimension.
-The third option will change the implicit price (in the sense of the best-fitting line, e.g. orthogonal regression), and the change will be in favor of the rightmost option.
+The third option *does* change the implicit MRS, in the sense of the best-fitting line (e.g. orthogonal regression), and the change will be in favor of the rightmost option.

 Even in the 3-attribute 3-alternative case, it is no longer true that $MRT_{i,j}$ is equal to the ratio of ranges on dimension i and j.